mcdiarmid/waveforms/notes/cpm.md

 To re-iterate, please check out Erik's thesis [[1]][reduced-cpm] for full explanations and references to source literature.
 This summary is primarily for my own understanding.

+## Generic CPM Simulation

+Lets implement and visualize what we've just described.
+For the sake of keeping this simple and readable, lets describe the above in a python script.

 ## References

 [[1]][reduced-cpm]